ThePhantom2307/GanttManager-Project/README.md

 # GanttManager-Project
-GanttManager was a project for a course made with Java.
+GanttManager is a project for a course at the university I am studying.